 Because it doesn’t even taste like yogurt!
 It’s INFINITELY more creamy, less pungent, and insanely smooth tasting.
 It’s like eating a bowl of whipped cream without the empty promises of starting a juice cleanse after.

-- Instant Pot – Some Instant Pots have a simplified yogurt button, like my preferred electric pressure cooker.
+- Instant Pot – Some have a simplified yogurt button, like my preferred electric pressure cooker.
 It will countdown the time and make sure it stays at the correct incubation temperature.
 The Lux Instant Pot doesn’t have a yogurt button.
 If you have a Lux Instant Pot without the yogurt button, you can still make yogurt!
 Scroll down and I show you how step-by-step.

 - Thermometer – An inexpensive one will definitely do the trick.
 If holding a thermometer is a little too taxing for you (no judgment here), you can also the creme a la creme Mac Daddy of them all – a Thermapen that reads in 2 seconds (LOOOOOVVVEEEE mine).